EmmettJT/manual_lesion_segmentation/README.md

 ## Installation

-First, install [BrainGlobe-Segment](https://github.com/brainglobe/brainglobe-segmentation), the tool used for manual segmentation:
+First, install [BrainGlobe-Segment](https://github.com/brainglobe/brainglobe-segmentation), the tool used for manual segmentation

+Next clone this repo (or at least download the reference allen atlas data)

 ## Manual Segmentation